X01XX/Unorthodox-Expert-System/README.md

 Regions that are considered negative can be added.
 After developing rules, the program will choose plans that traverse the least amount of negative regions.

 A "domain" is a state and a set of actions.
 There can be more than one domain.
 Each domain state can have an arbitrary number of bits.
 A goal includes all domains, plans to achieve the goal will be made for each domain where its state is not within the domain goal.
-Plans for multiple domains are run in parallel.
+Plans for multiple domains can sometimes be run in parallel.

 There is a command for storing the states, and rules, to a text file.
 Running the program with the file path as an argument loads the file.